Mothercare's profit beat boosts turnaround hopes

-LONDON British baby goods retailer Mothercare (MTC.L) beat full-year profit forecasts and said improved trading had continued into its new financial year, raising hopes a turnaround drive is taking hold and sending its shares up as much as 20 percent.
+LONDON May 22 British baby goods retailer Mothercare beat full-year profit forecasts and said improved trading had continued into its new financial year, raising hopes a turnaround drive is taking hold and sending its shares up as much as 20 percent.

 The firm, which has been hit hard by cut-price competition from supermarket groups and online retailers in its main UK market, has been trying to fight back by revamping stores, closing weaker ones and expanding online and abroad.

-It reported on Thursday an underlying pretax profit of 9.5 million pounds for the year ended March 29.
+It reported on Thursday an underlying pretax profit of 9.5 million pounds ($16 million) for the year ended March 29.

 That was a 61 percent increase on a restated 5.9 million pounds a year earlier and ahead of analyst forecasts of 8.3 million pounds, due to lower financing costs.